melfraas/ETL_Project/README.md

 ## Project Proposal

 #### Brief Description of the Final Database :
-##### A breakdown of Bachelor's Degree majors by sex and state, and a list of colleges in each state.
+##### A breakdown of Bachelor's Degree majors by age, sex, and state, and a list of colleges in each state.

 ### Colleges by State:
 * Jimmy Johns - 32 sandwiches